YashSharma10/YashSharma10/README.md

 ## Full Stack Developer | Passionate about creating meaningful digital experiences

-I'm a Full Stack Developer with experience in building dynamic, user-centric web applications.
-I have a passion for simplicity and efficiency in code.
-I'm continuously learning and honing my skills to craft seamless digital experiences that make a positive impact.

 ### 🎓 About Me

 - **Currently in 3rd Year of BTech at The Northcap University**